-During the year, the Company incurred fair value losses on derivative financial instruments of £40.6m (2022: fair value gains of £52.3m).
+During the year, the Company incurred fair value gains on derivative financial instruments of £170.3m (2023: fair value losses of £40.6m).
 This volatility is expected to even out over the long term.

 4. BUSINESS AND GEOGRAPHICAL SEGMENTS

 All of the Company's income is derived from activities in the same business and geographical segment, within the UK.